GeoscienceAustralia/eo-tides/paper/paper.md

 # Summary

 The `eo-tides` package provides powerful parallelised tools for integrating satellite Earth observation (EO) data with ocean tide modelling.
-The package provides a flexible Python-based toolkit for attributing modelled tide heights to a time-series of satellite images based on the spatial extent and acquisition time of each satellite observation (\autoref{fig:abstract}).
+The package provides a flexible Python toolkit for attributing modelled tide heights to a time-series of satellite images based on the spatial extent and acquisition time of each satellite observation (\autoref{fig:abstract}).

-`eo-tides` leverages advanced tide modelling functionality from the `pyTMD` tide prediction software [@pytmd], combining this capability with EO spatial analysis tools from `odc-geo` [@odcgeo].
-This allows tides to be modelled in parallel using over 50 supported tide models, and returned in standardised `pandas` [@reback2020pandas; @mckinney-proc-scipy-2010] and `xarray` [@Hoyer_xarray_N-D_labeled_2017] data formats for EO analysis.
+`eo-tides` leverages advanced tide modelling functionality from the `pyTMD` tide prediction software [@pytmd], combining this capability with EO spatial analysis tools from the [Open Data Cube](https://www.opendatacube.org/) (ODC)'s `odc-geo` [@odcgeo].
+This allows tides to be modelled in parallel using over 50 supported models, and returned in standardised `pandas` [@reback2020pandas; @mckinney-proc-scipy-2010] and `xarray` [@Hoyer_xarray_N-D_labeled_2017] data formats for EO analysis.

-`eo-tides` tools can be applied to petabytes of freely available satellite data loaded from the cloud using Open Data Cube (ODC)'s `odc-stac` or `datacube` packages (e.g. using [Digital Earth Australia](https://knowledge.dea.ga.gov.au/guides/setup/gis/stac/) or [Microsoft Planetary Computer's](https://planetarycomputer.microsoft.com/) STAC SpatioTemporal Asset Catalogues).
+`eo-tides` tools can be applied to petabytes of freely available satellite data loaded from the cloud using ODC's `odc-stac` or `datacube` packages (e.g. using [Digital Earth Australia](https://knowledge.dea.ga.gov.au/guides/setup/gis/stac/) or [Microsoft Planetary Computer's](https://planetarycomputer.microsoft.com/) STAC SpatioTemporal Asset Catalogues).
 Additional functionality allows users to assess potential satellite-tide biases and validate modelled tides with external tide gauge data — critical considerations for ensuring the reliability and accuracy of coastal EO workflows.
 These open-source tools support the efficient, scalable and robust analysis of coastal EO data for any time period or location globally.

 ![A typical `eo-tides` coastal EO workflow, with tide heights modelled into every pixel in a spatio-temporal stack of satellite data (for example, from Sentinel-2 or Landsat), then combined to derive insights into dynamic coastal environments.\label{fig:abstract}](figures/joss_abstract.png)